What is Loyola Unplugged?

 How You Can Get Involved

-The best way to get involved is to compete to reduce the most and encourage your neighbors to join you!
+The best way to get involved is to compete to reduce the most during the competition period and encourage your neighbors to join you!
 Not sure how to do it?
 Check out our digital signage for energy savings tips or check out the list below.

 - Turn off lights when not in use